 art and technology · web training and education · interdisciplinary connections · transdisciplinary research

-Book design and cost-effective print management (using ethically-based printers), and manage publications from planning to final delivery.
+Book design and cost-effective print management (using ethically-based printers), and publication management from planning to final delivery.

-website hosting from £40 p.a. specialising in cultural/voluntary/education/ethical sectors · standards-compliant cross-browser web coding & web technology guidance · web access/usability audits and fixes · information planning and handling
+website hosting from £50/£25 non-profit p.a. specialising in cultural/voluntary/education/ethical sectors · standards-compliant cross-browser web coding & web technology guidance · web access/usability audits and fixes · information planning and handling

 information architecture · web primers for arts practitioners · web access and usability · web standards & valid, semantic cross-browser HTML, HTML5 & CSS, CSS3